 #1 Nigeria Has the Largest Diversity of Butterflies

 It is widely believed that the areas around Cross River State harbors, in the southern part of Nigeria, are the places where the largest diversity of butterflies lives.
 If you like these beautiful, colorful creatures and want to experience fairytale-like moments – it’s the perfect place to visit.
-Kids will love this place.
+Kids will especially love this place.

 #2 It’s Where the “Africa’s Biggest Street Party” Happens

 Calabar Carnival, also known as “Africa’s Biggest Street Party”, is a festival in Nigeria that is celebrated annually on December 1.
 It’s one of the most popular destinations for Nigerians and tourists from all over the world.
-Calabar Carnival is a month long event that includes concerts, parades, fashion shows, beauty pageants and other activities.
+Calabar Carnival is a month-long event that includes concerts, parades, fashion shows, beauty pageants and other activities.
 The carnival is so popular that even such famous artists like Akon, Nelly, Fat Joe, Juvenile, Jeezy, Lucky Dube and Kirk Franklin have performed there.

 #3 Nollywood Produces More Movies Than Hollywood

-Nollywood, the Nigerian movie industry, is ranked as the second largest movie producer in the world – right after India’s Bollywood.
+Nollywood, the Nigerian movie industry, ranks as the second largest movie producer in the world – right after India’s Bollywood.
 Nigeria produces around 1,000 films every year.
 It’s more than the Hollywood does.
 The most popular movies made by Nollywood are comedies and dramas.
 So, if you love a good laugh or food for thought, try “30 Days In Atlanta”, “Half Of A Yellow Sun”, “October 1” or other Nigerian masterpieces.

 #4 In Nigeria You’ll Find Fruits Like Nowhere Else

-Nigeria is located in the tropical zone and has generous supplies of fruits and vegetables.
+Because Nigeria is located in the tropical zone it has generous supplies of fruits and vegetables.
 Some of the local fruits are extremely hard to find outside of Nigeria and even in Africa.
 Tiger nuts, monkey cola, paw-paw and grape-like local strawberries are only a few examples of Nigerian creative approach to giving names that reflect the diversity of local fruits.